 - Folger docents (if they do not fall under any of the categories above) who have completed 600 hours or six years of consecutive service.

-To apply: Submit one letter of reference from a professional colleague that verifies your qualifications.
+To apply: Fill out the Reader Registration form and submit one letter of reference from a professional colleague that verifies your qualifications.
 All letters must be from an institutional email address or on preprinted letterhead signed by the referee.
-Emailed references may be sent to email@example.com.
-If applying by mail, please address correspondence to the contact information provided at the top of this page.
+Please email references to email@example.com.

 Once you've received your reader's card, it is good for one year from date of issue.
 You may renew your card annually by contacting the registrar.